EPERLab/osemosys-cr-v2/docs/Parameterization.rst

 This file has eleven sheets.
 To parameterize primary technologies, modelers must modify the Fixed Horizon Parameters and Primary Techs sheets only.

-For reference, primary technologies are listed in Table 2.
+For reference, primary technologies are listed in (:ref:`supply-side sets table <table2>`).
 Table 12 summarizes input data sources.
 The **ResidualCapacity** of power plants corresponds to the existing installed capacity per technology.
 The **TotalAnnualMaxCapacity** (henceforth, maximum capacity) and **TotalAnnualMinCapacity** are used to define the planned capacity of existing plans.

 **Table 12.** Model input references for primary technologies.

+.. _table12:
 .. table::
    :align:   center